-La Fosse is a charming and comfortable bed & breakfast / chambres d'hôte, located in the green and wooded heart of the hilly countryside of southern Manche, Normandy.
+La Fosse is a charming and comfortable bed & breakfast / chambres d'hôte, located in the green and wooded heart of south-western Normandy.
 It sits in a hamlet of only three houses spread across a sheltered fold of a south-facing hill just outside the tiny village of Perriers-en-Beauficel, Manche.
 The setting is superb with panoramic views of wooded hills and valleys in every direction.
 We are within a short drive of the bustling market towns of Vire, Mortain, St-Hilaire-du-Harcouet, Avranches and Sourdeval.

-La Fosse is a typical Norman longère - or "long house" - and sits in its own grounds in this beautiful and tranquil region in Manche at the base of the Cotentin peninsula.
-Parts of the house date back to the 1700s when it would have been several farm workers' cottages but it was extended over time, eventually managing to escape unscathed from the ferocious fighting that took place around the hamlet in August 1944, several months after the D-Day Landings of June that year.
+La Fosse is a typical Norman longère - or "long house" - and sits in its own grounds in this beautiful and tranquil region in the south of Manche.
+Parts of the house date back to the 1700s when it would have been several farm workers' cottages.
+Extended over the decades, it eventually managed to escape unscathed from the ferocious fighting that took place around the hamlet in August 1944, several months after the D-Day Landings of June that year.

-Over the past 10 years, we have restored and renovated to a high standard, keeping it's character but making it a warm and comfortable family home... and the perfect location for you to relax and get to know this fascinating and varied region.
+We have restored and renovated to a high standard, keeping its character but making it a warm and comfortable family home... and the perfect location for you to relax and get to know this fascinating and varied region.